 - Break the Cutie: Kit.

-- The Charmer: Anthony
+- The Charmer: Tony Preston.

 - Driven to Madness: Kit is almost this when it seems that no one believes her.

-- Driving a Desk: especially when Kit and her Aunt Bea ride from the airport back to the Prestons' London home.
+- Driving a Desk: Especially when Kit and her Aunt Bea ride from the airport back to the Prestons' London home.

 - Evil Makes You Ugly: Played straight with Anthony Dawson's character, and even lampshaded by a barmaid in one scene.
-Subverted with Anthony who turns out to be the one who has been terrorizing Kit the whole time.
+Subverted with Tony, who turns out to be the one who has been terrorizing Kit the whole time.

 - Hysterical Woman: Characters take turns thinking Day is this.

-- Police are Useless: Played straight for most of the movie as they spend more time questioning Kit's sanity than trying to find her stalker.
+- Police Are Useless: Played straight for most of the movie as they spend more time questioning Kit's sanity than trying to find her stalker.
 Subverted at the end when the police show up just in the nick of time.

-- What Happened to the Mouse?: Malcolm (Roddy Mcdowall's character) disappears from the narrative about halfway through.
+- What Happened to the Mouse?: Malcolm (Roddy McDowall's character) disappears from the narrative about halfway through.